anchpop/wise_mans_haskell/book.md

 -- error!
 ```

 This may seem totally useless.
 What use is there for a value that you can't use?
-Well, it comes in handy in a couple situations, like demonstrating *laziness*.
+Well, it comes in handy in a couple of situations, like demonstrating *laziness*.
 I haven't talked much about laziness, but it's basically the idea that Haskell won't try and compute something it doesn't have to.
 This is why you can have an infinite List in Haskell - the whole List isn't ever made and loaded into memory, of course.
 It's just only computed as far along as your program needs.
 You can demonstrate that the `head` function (which takes a List and returns the first value) doesn't look at any values in the List besides the first one.

 ```haskell
 Prelude> head [1, undefined]